ShefaliGups11/COBALT/src/traffic-control/doc/cobalt.rst

 Examples
 ========

-The first example is `cobalt-example.cc` located in ``src/traffic-control/examples``.
-To run the file (the first invocation below shows the available command-line options):
+An example program named `cobalt-example.cc` is located in ``src/traffic-control/examples``.
+Use the following command to run the program.

 ::